MicroGridsPy/MicroGridsPy/docs/developers/architecture.md

 The typical-year and multi-year models share the bottom-up [cost-accounting](../methodology/cost-accounting.md) structure.
-The typical-year model is, economically, the steady-state limit of the dynamic one — a property that guides how new features should be added to both consistently.
+The typical-year model is, economically, the steady-state limit of the multi-year one — a property that guides how new features should be added to both consistently.